Florida Surgical Errors and a Medical Malpractice Claim

-This may seem far-fetched, but the World Health Organization has actually created a checklist for surgeons in order to prevent such errors, as it estimates that in the United States alone, surgeons operate on 200-300 wrong patients each year.
-Further, close to 2,500 patients have the wrong part of their body operated on annually and with these stunning statistics, it is not surprising that the chance of minor surgical errors is quite high.
+This may seem far-fetched, but the World Health Organization has actually created a checklist for surgeons in order to prevent such errors, as it estimates that in the United States alone surgeons operate on 200-300 wrong patients each year.
+Further, close to 2,500 patients have the wrong part of their body operated on each year.
+With these stunning statistics, it’s not surprising that the chance of just a “minor” surgical errors is quite high.

-Other errors, such as infection and organ punctures can normally be treated if you recognize the signs and symptoms in a timely manner.
-Infection is an indirect surgical error, as a surgeon may very well perform the surgery correctly, but a tool may have been unsterilized or bacteria may have gotten into the air vents during surgery.
+Other errors, such as infection and organ punctures, can normally be treated if you recognize the signs and symptoms in a timely manner.
+Infection is an indirect surgical error, since the surgeon may have performed the surgery correctly, but an unknown mistake caused the infection.
+For example, a tool may have been left unsterilized or bacteria may have gotten into the air vents during surgery.
 Furthermore, you may develop an infection in postoperative care if your wound is not properly stitched, cleaned, and treated.

 Even when surgeons implement safety procedures, such as counting equipment, checking and verifying the patient and surgical plan, and taking breaks to check over their surgical work during the procedure, mistakes still happen.
 You should take immediate action if you recently had surgery and begin to experience the following symptoms:

-Some patients may ignore certain symptoms by assuming they are side effects of the surgery, but you should always ask your surgeon what to expect after a procedure, and if your symptoms are falling outside of those expectations, seek immediate treatment.
+Some patients may ignore certain symptoms by assuming they are side effects of the surgery.
+But, you should always ask your surgeon what to expect after a procedure, and if your symptoms are falling outside of those expectations, seek immediate treatment.
 Unfortunately, medical malpractice can also occur if a surgeon fails to diagnose an infection after surgery.
 Even surgeons themselves can fail to diagnose a deep infection, such as a staph infection, at the surgical site, as the symptoms may mirror those expected after surgery.
 Only an MRI of the surgical site can diagnose certain staph infections and physicians may be hesitant to take such action after surgery.
-This may result in a need to reopen the surgical site in order to remove dead and infected bone and tissues.
+This may result in a need to reopen the surgical site in order to remove dead and infected bone and tissue.